tytydraco/yessleep/out/Ive_found_an_unknown_video_on_my_computer_i_dont_remember_recording.md

 &#x200B;

 I couldn't escape It.
 Everywhere I went, there was a constant reminder of what I did.
 I did that to my own daughter.
 I was that sick fuck.
 I am disgusting.
-Tomorrow I'm going to kill myself.
+Tomorrow I'm going to turn myself in.
 God won't let me escape from my crime.